 MotherSchools Germany II, III, & IV | 2018-2020

 A second generation of MotherSchools participants graduated from the programme in late 2018.
-In 2019 Women without Borders moved on to open up a new region and the MotherSchools were implemented in Augsburg and Nürnberg.
+In 2019 Women without Borders opened up a new region and the MotherSchools were implemented in Augsburg and Nürnberg.
 Whilst the graduates from 2019 could celebrate their graduation in the impressive city halls of Augsburg and Nürnberg, the classes of 2020 were invited to a virtual graduation due to the Covid-19 pandemic.

-In 2020 Women without Borders also got the chance to implement the prevention model in another region of Germany, Hessen, a region that has been fighting the phenomenon of extremist radicalisation for years.
+In 2020 Women without Borders also had the chance to implement the prevention model in another region of Germany, Hessen, a region that has been fighting the phenomenon of extremist radicalisation for years.

 MotherSchools Germany I | 2017